19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Invisibility.md

 ---
 *Upcast: Affects up to 1 additional creature per spell level.*

 *At 5th level, you may choose to have the spell only affect 1 creature.
-If you do, the spell's text simply becomes "A target you touch becomes [Invisible](../../../../Game%20Procedures/Conditions/Invisible.md) for the duration."*
+If you do, the spell's text is reduced to "A target you touch becomes [Invisible](../../../../Game%20Procedures/Conditions/Invisible.md) for the duration."*